 On successful completion of the course, graduates will have the following capabilities:

-- Critique constraints, question assumptions and limitations; think independently and strive for deeper engagement in the area of knowledge.
+- To be able to critique constraints, question assumptions and limitations; think independently and strive for deeper engagement

-- Identify, explore, experiment with real and conceptual frameworks and develop innovative practice.
+- To be able to identify, explore, experiment with real and conceptual frameworks and develop innovative practice

-- Make informed choices and expand ideas of art, design, policy and sustainability to make their own practice more informed and enriched.
+- To be able to make informed choices and expand ideas of art, design, policy, and sustainability

-- Design, engage and manage safe, sustainable and layered engagements for people, with public space.
+- To be able to design, engage and manage safe, sustainable, and layered engagements for people with and in public space

 The program is informed by the following learning disciplines: